Arnold Spielberg

-Arnold Meyer Spielberg (February 6, 1917 – August 25, 2020) was an American electrical engineer instrumental in contributions "to real-time data acquisition and recording that significantly contributed to the definition of modern feedback and control processes".
-For General Electric he designed, with his colleague Charles Propster, the GE-225 in 1959.
-He cites as his greatest contribution the first computer controlled "point of sale" cash register.
-His children include filmmaker Steven Spielberg, and screenwriter Anne Spielberg.
+Arnold Meyer Spielberg (February 6, 1917 – August 25, 2020) was an American electrical engineer.
+He was instrumental in contributions to "real-time data acquisition and recording that significantly contributed to the definition of modern feedback and control processes".
+For General Electric he designed, with his colleague Charles Propster, the GE-225 mainframe computer in 1959.
+He cited as his greatest contribution the first computer-controlled "point of sale" cash register.
+His children include filmmaker Steven Spielberg, screenwriter Anne Spielberg, and producer Nancy Spielberg.

 Early life and career

-Arnold Spielberg was born in Cincinnati on February 6, 1917.
+Spielberg was born in Cincinnati on February 6, 1917.
 He was of Jewish descent.
 His mother, Rebecca (née Chechick), was born in Sudylkiv, Ukraine; his father, Samuel, was born in Kamianets-Podilskyi, Ukraine.
 They later immigrated to the United States, meeting and eventually marrying in Cincinnati.

 From the age of nine, he began building radios.
 He scrounged parts from garbage cans to assemble his first crystal receiver.
 He grew up in Avondale, Cincinnati.
 Spielberg graduated from Hughes High School in 1934.
 In 1934, he worked in Cynthiana, Kentucky, for his cousin's Lerman Brothers department store.

-"At 15, Arnold became a ham radio operator, building his own transmitter, a skill that proved fortuitous when he was drafted into the U.S. Army in January 1942, one month after the Japanese attack on Pearl Harbor, and joined the Signal Corps."

 After training as a radio-operator/gunner for the Air Corps, his skills in the design of new airplane antennas elevated him to the position of Communications Chief in 490th Bomb Squadron, a B-25 Squadron in India.
 During the Holocaust, Spielberg lost between 16 and 20 relatives.

 Spielberg married concert pianist Leah Posner (1920–2017) in January 1945.
 After graduating from the University of Cincinnati with a Bachelor of Science in Electrical Engineering, he joined RCA's Advanced Development Department in 1949, where he did early work on servo and guidance systems.
-In 1955, he joined General Electric’s computer department in Schenectady, New York.
+In 1955, he joined General Electric's computer department in Schenectady, New York.
 In 1957, he and his family relocated to Phoenix, where he founded the G.E.
 Industrial Computer Department.
 He left G.E. in 1963, and the following year they moved to Los Gatos, California.
 In 1965, Arnold and Leah Spielberg divorced, and he moved with his son Steven to Saratoga, California.

 Moscow

 In 1960, Spielberg traveled to Moscow as part of a delegation of electrical engineers from Phoenix.
 The trip coincided with an incident that became the subject of his son's 2015 film Bridge of Spies.
 Steven Spielberg described the event his father experienced at the time:

-The Russians were putting the pilot Gary Powers' helmet and his flight suit and the remains of the U-2 plane on show for everyone in Russia to see.
-A military man saw my father's American passport and took him to the head of the queue and repeated really angrily to the crowd, "look what your country is doing to us."